PCC rules against newspaper over use of child’s image

 The Press Complaints Commission was set up in 1991 to ensure that British newspapers and magazines follow the letter and spirit of an ethical Code of Practice dealing with issues such as inaccuracy, privacy, misrepresentation and harassment.
 It was replaced by the Independent Press Standards Organisation (IPSO) in 2014.
 Most complaints are resolved directly by editors to the satisfaction of those complaining.
 ISPO adjudicates formally on the remainder, with all critical adjudications published in full by the publications involved.
 Here you will find all our stories about PCC and IPSO cases.

-Round-up of the latest PCC cases involving local newspapers
+Plus round-up of PCC cases involving regional newspapers

-Plus round-up of recent PCC cases involving local papers
+Plus: Round up of recent PCC cases involving regional newspapers